dotnet/aspnetcore/docs/WebTransport.md

 The `Configure` method is the main entry-point of your application logic.
 The `app.Use` block is triggered every time there is a connection request.
 Once the request is a WebTransport request (which is defined by getting the `IHttpWebTransportFeature` feature and then checking the `IsWebTransportRequest` property), you will be able to accept WebTransport sessions and interact with the client.

 ## Available WebTransport Features in Kestrel
 This section highlights some of the most significant features of WebTransport that Kestrel implements.
-This is not an exhaustive list.
+However, this is not an exhaustive list.

 - Accept a WebTransport Session
 ```C#
 var session = await feature.AcceptAsync(CancellationToken token);
 ```
-This will await for the next incoming WebTransport session and return an instance of `IWebTransportSession` when a connection is completed.
+This will wait for the next incoming WebTransport session and return an instance of `IWebTransportSession` when a connection is completed.
 A session must be created prior to any streams being created or any data is sent.
 Note that only clients can initiate a session, thus the server passively waits until one is received and cannot initiate its own session.
 The cancellation token can be used to stop the operation.

 - Accepting a WebTransport stream
 ```C#
 var connectionContext = await session.AcceptStreamAsync(CancellationToken token);
 ```
-This will await for the next incoming WebTransport stream and return an instance of `ConnectionContext`.
-Note that streams are buffered in order and so this call pops from the front of the queue of pending streams.
-However, if no streams are pending, it will block until it receives one.
+This will wait for the next incoming WebTransport stream and return an instance of `ConnectionContext`.
+Note that streams are buffered in order.
+So, this call will return the next least recently received stream by popping from the front of the queue of pending streams.
+If no streams are pending, it will block until it receives one.
 You can use the cancellation token to stop the operation.

 **Note:** This method will return both bidirectional and unidirectional streams.
 They can be distinguished based on the `IStreamDirectionFeature.CanRead` and `IStreamDirectionFeature.CanWrite` properties.